 Florida has homes with all or no amenities.
+Affordable housing is available in retirement communities or mobile home parks as well.
 You can have a house, a townhome or a condo.
 Consider these things before you buy.

 Whether you plan to buy next year or just think about it, it’s never too early to check out the model homes.

-Our neighborhood was so popular, that Lakewood Ranch is building a new neighborhood just like it – but you get to build a new house and some people really like to do that.
+Our neighborhood was so popular, that Lakewood Ranch is building a new neighborhood just like it called Azario.
+In a new build you get to choose colors, appliances, cabinets, countertops and more.
+Some people really like to do that.
 It was hard enough for me to make all the decisions on my kitchen renovation, I can’t imagine what it’s like to plan a house.
-But I will tell you, that I love to check out the new home designs and decor in these homes.
+But I will tell you that I love to check out the new home designs and decor in these homes.